USC-ACTLab/crazyswarm/docs2/faq.rst

 - **Simulation.**
   In Crazyswarm1, a simple visualization of the setpoints for high-level Python scripts is supported.
 There is no support for simulation of ROS code that does not use the high-level Python scripts and no support for physics-based simulation.
-  In contrast, Crazyswarm2 implements the simulation as an alternative backend.
-This will support multiple physics/visualization backends (optionally with physics and aerodynamic interaction).
+  In contrast, Crazyswarm2 implements the simulation as an alternative backend server.
+This backend relies on a users choice of physics simulation and supports multiple visualization tools.

 - **Support of Distributed Swarm Monitoring (Planned).**
   In Crazyswarm1, a common swarm monitoring tool is the chooser.py (to enable/disable CFs, check the battery voltage etc.).
 However, this tool was not functioning while the swarm is operational.